Here's what we'll cover

 • Type 2 diabetes

-• Need for blood sugar control
+• A need for blood sugar control

 • High A1C levels